You’re ready to buy a used Sea-Doo trailer to haul your jet ski around from boat ramp to boat ramp, but is it really worth it? Let’s find out.

 Pretty much any used jet ski trailer is going to have wear and tear on the winch.
 Often you can’t see it, as there is rust happening on the inside.

-5. Tyres are often bald
+5. Tyres might be bald

 The obvious thing that people check is the tyres when inspecting a used Sea-Doo trailer.
 Guess what?
 They’re often bald and the owner isn’t too excited to replace them.